AndrewDiles/deezbotbois/README.md

 - Capacity to toggle nav bar between top and left of screen

-## BUGS:
+## ACTIVE BUGS

 - Need to return to Nav bar and correct the size of buttons/their content, based on @media screen query so they fit in the bar while the screen is more narrow

+## PAST BUGS

+- Main display not scrollable
+## Solution: Wrapper required css property: overflow-y: auto;

 - if user's avatar image is a bot, then the onHover to reveal the sample profile tab fails to trigger once they hover over the bot (it only triggers when hovering over the background.)

-- Main display not scrollable
+## Solution: I incorrectly used mouseout instead of mouseleave ~.~

 - If user swaps between color schemes and tries to update, mongo will throw error
 ## Solution: verify if new user object is the same as the old using JSON.stringify